 Geography covers a variety of topics that examine the natural, social, economical and political factors that influence our rapidly changing world.
 Our accredited BSc will help you understand ways of managing our environment sustainably and deal with social and environmental conflicts that affect the world we live in.
 As the course covers both human and physical geography, you can tailor the course to your interests by choosing appropriate units from year two.

 In addition to gaining a sophisticated education, you’ll also graduate with the practical skills needed to work in a range of industries, through multiple field trips including opportunities along the nearby Jurassic Coast, the Isle of Wight and the New Forest.
 What’s more, in year two there’s an opportunity to complete field experience abroad.
 In the past themes have included conservation practice in China, and preparation for climate change in farming communities in Nepal, but you’ll receive more information on this at the end of year one.

 The course also develops transferable skills such as team working, research and analysis.
 All students complete work placements to gain valuable employment skills, contacts and real world experience with a wide range of local and international opportunities, making contacts for the future - you must undertake two five-week placements or one of these short placements and an optional long placement of at least 30 weeks.
 We have dedicated Placement Coordinators to help you make the most of these opportunities and support you while on placement.

-92% of our final year students who study human geography courses agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an Open Day
+100% of our final year students agree our staff are good at explaining things and this course received an overall 91% satisfaction rating from our final year students.
+Join us on live chat now to find out more, or register to meet us at an Open Day

 Interested in studying this course part-time?
 Enquire now.